Mandanamohi/Hangman/README.md

     check_guess(guess)  # Step 3: Call the check_guess function to check if the guess is in the word.

-# Call the ask_for_input function to test the code
 ask_for_input()

 This code now separates the functionality into two functions: check_guess and ask_for_input.
 The check_guess function checks if the guessed letter is in the word, and the ask_for_input function handles the input validation and calls check_guess to check the guessed letter against the secret word.
 Finally, we call ask_for_input outside the function definitions to test the code.